Kingxukai/linux/Documentation/usb/mtouchusb.rst

 Thanks
 ======

-A huge thank you to 3M Touch Systems for the EXII-5010UC controllers for testing!
+A huge thank you to 3M Touch Systems for the woke EXII-5010UC controllers for testing!